Program manager vs. project manager: A detailed guide

 1. Program Management Professional (PgMP)® by PMI

-PgMP® certification verifies that the certificate holder has the advanced level of expertise and the real-world experience to manage multiple, related projects and navigate complex activities to align results with organizational goals.
+PgMP® certification verifies that the certificate holder has the advanced expertise and the real-world experience to manage multiple related projects and navigate complex activities to align results with organizational goals.

 2. Certified ScrumMaster® (CSM)® by Scrum Alliance

-CSM® certification verifies that a candidate has gained an understanding of the Scrum framework, team accountabilities, events, and artifacts.
-They know how to guide their team to apply Scrum.
+CSM® certification verifies that a candidate has gained an understanding of the Scrum framework, team accountabilities, events, and artefacts.
+They know how to guide their team in applying Scrum.

 3. Portfolio Management Professional (PfMP)®